angrymouse/hnschat-tweets/README.md

 3. Type `domain` to get your desired domain id.
 4. Replace the 2 lines in `bot.js` with your id's.
 5. Launch the bot with `node bot.js`.
-6. Typing `!bot` in a channel which you and the bot are in will make the bot reply with `Hi, I'm a bot.`.
+6. Typing `!hns` in a channel which you and the bot are in will make the bot reply with the current HNS price.